Research banner image

 Additional Requirements and Information

-Applications that are recommended for funding must submit a valid data management plan (or alternative statement if no data management plan is needed), as well as a completed Abbreviated Environmental Compliance Questionnaire (and copies of associated permits, if applicable).
+Applications that are recommended for funding must submit a valid data management plan (or alternative statement if no data management plan is needed), a completed Abbreviated Environmental Compliance Questionnaire (and copies of associated permits, if applicable), along with a 90-2 form with objectives, rationale and methodology.

 Projects that involve the use of human test subjects (including surveys) or animal use/testing require approval of the applicant’s Institutional Review Board (IRB) or animal care and use committee (IACUC) before such research can proceed.
 Applicants are responsible for obtaining IRB or IACUC approval from their institution and providing that documentation to LSG prior to any Sea Grant-funded human subject or animal testing.